“Self-compassion is simply giving the same kindness to ourselves that we would give to others. ” – Christopher Germer

 1.Eat healthy and exercise.

 Maintaining good physical health is the best defense against stress!
-Wellness isn’t just about doing things that make you happy.
-It is also about taking care of your body and mind.
+Wellness is about doing things that make you happy and taking good care of your body and mind.
 Exercise is known to release feel good chemicals in your brain to help stabilize negative feelings that you might experience when you’re dealing with stress.
 Eating lots of fresh fruit and veggies, drinking water, and getting rest will help you to rejuvenate your body and mind as well, and you will be amazed at how good you will feel after a few days of eating healthy and working up a good sweat in the gym!

 2. Create a self-care plan.